Skip to main content

 Sahti

-A traditional Finnish farmhouse ale, brewed with juniper berries and rye malt.
-A unique and flavorful beverage with a slightly cloudy appearance.
+A traditional Finnish farmhouse ale brewed with juniper berries and rye malt.
+It pours slightly cloudy and tastes unlike most beers you'll have had.

 ale7-8%